mrcnski/org-recur/README.md

 + `|Sun,Sat|`: Recur every Sunday and Saturday.*
 + `|Wkdy|`: Recur every weekday.*

-The syntax is the same as the one already used by `org-schedule`, with examples of additional syntax, provided by org-recur, marked by *.
+[The syntax is a superset of the syntax already accepted by `org-schedule`.
+Additional syntax, provided by org-recur, is marked by *.]

 You can use the provided command `org-recur-finish` to reschedule tasks based on their recurrence syntax.
-With the point over a task, in either org-mode or org-agenda, call `org-recur-finish` and it will handle the task intelligently.
+With the point over a task, in either org-mode or org-agenda, call `org-recur-finish` (recommended hotkey `C-c d`) and it will handle the task.
 If the task does not contain a recurrence syntax, the command will ignore it by default, though this is customizable.

-The provided command `org-recur-schedule-today` schedules a task to the current date.
+The provided command `org-recur-schedule-today` (recommended hotkey `C-c 0`) schedules a task to the current date.

 ### Time of day